 To retain their employees, they will increase the income of those in managerial positions.
 In addition, they will continue the employee engagement activities, career progression, and development programs.
-Most companies are now open for giving medical benefits, annual leave, and completion bonuses.
+Most companies are now open to giving medical benefits, annual leave, and completion bonuses.

-The aging population is also becoming more in demand than in the past.
-It seems that by retaining or hiring experienced workers, training the new employees will be more efficient.
-The younger population at the working age are now expected to learn more skills to advance on their career ladder or find a more fitting niche role.
+The ageing population is also becoming more in demand than in the past.
+It seems that retaining or hiring experienced workers and training the new employees will be more efficient.
+The younger population of the working age must learn more skills to advance on their career ladder or find a more fitting niche role.

 RELATED: Payday Loan in Singapore

-The pay hike is not actually a bonus.
+The managerial pay hike is not actually a bonus.
 It is a way to help you keep up with the inflation.
-The new wage is also a means to know how the Singaporeans fare amidst the current economic status.
+The new wage is also a means to know how Singaporeans fare amidst the current economic status.
 If you still feel that it is hard to survive despite the wage hike, then the economy is not as good as it seems.